Previous study rules

 If you didn’t complete your previous course and you have compelling personal reasons, then you could be entitled to further funding on these grounds.
 You must provide evidence of this.

 - medical evidence from your GP;

 - evidence from Social Services; or

-- the student advisory service at your university or college can substantiate your personal or family crisis and provide evidence of this.
+- evidence from the student advisory service at your university or college that substantiates your personal or family crisis.